 Ekaterina Pokrovskaja Tamm

 Molecular biologist, PhD in Tumor biology and Docent at KI.
-Joined employment as a deputy group leader and a coordinator at OnkPat.
+Joined employment as a Team leader and a coordinator at OnkPat.

 Honored and passionate to be an environment and sustainable development delegate at OnkPat (miljö- och hållbarhetsombud).

 Main focus is to find novel biomarkers and drug targets to enable for a more precision-based anti-cancer therapy, and, through the analysis of molecular landscape of cancer cells, find therapeutic approaches to overcome therapy resistance to the drugs used in anti-cancer treatment.

 Some research projects of the past and at present

 Mechanisms of glucocorticoid-induced cell death in acute lymphoblastic leukemia